-Born in New York and a graduate of Oberlin Conservatory, James Feddeck is a winner of the Solti Conducting Award, the Aspen Conducting Prize, and is a former Assistant Conductor of The Cleveland Orchestra.
+Born in New York and hailed by the Chicago Tribune as “A gifted conductor who’s clearly going places”, James Feddeck is a winner of the Solti Conducting Award, the Aspen Conducting Prize, and is a former Assistant Conductor of The Cleveland Orchestra.

-In recent seasons he has made debuts with the Vienna Radio Symphony, Deutsches Sinfonieorchester Berlin, Stockholm Philharmonic, Helsinki Philharmonic, Royal Flemish Philharmonic, Orchestre National de Lyon, the BBC Philharmonic, Royal Scottish National Orchestra and the Hallé Orchestra.
-In North America he has conducted the Chicago Symphony, The Cleveland Orchestra, the San Francisco Symphony, Seattle Symphony, and the Toronto and Montreal Symphonies.
+In recent seasons he has appeared with leading European orchestras including the Vienna Radio Symphony, Deutsches Sinfonieorchester Berlin, BBC Philharmonic, Stockholm Philharmonic, Helsinki Philharmonic, City of Birmingham Symphony Orchestra and the Hallé Orchestra.
+In North America he has conducted the Chicago Symphony, The Cleveland Orchestra, San Francisco Symphony, Seattle Symphony, Detroit Symphony, and the Toronto and Montreal Symphonies.

-Forthcoming engagements include debuts with Orchestre National de France, Barcelona Symphony and Royal Liverpool Philharmonic, and return visits to the BBC Symphony, Montreal Symphony and Orchestre National de Belgique.
+Forthcoming engagements this season include debuts with the Orchestre National de France, Barcelona Symphony, Hamburg Symphony and Royal Liverpool Philharmonic, and return visits to the BBC Symphony, Bournemouth Symphony, and the Orchestre National de Belgique.

 James Feddeck to Conduct Benefit Concert for The American Red Cross with Musicians of The Cleveland Orchestra and Others